jacoelho/pipebuf/README.md

 io.Pipe forces the writer to wait until the reader drains each write.
 That strict hand-off fits continuous streaming but hurts when bursts appear.
 The writer stalls and the system loses throughput. pipebuf inserts a ring buffer so the writer gets a brief cushion.
 When the buffer fills, the behavior falls back to the normal blocking semantics, so existing code keeps the same guarantees.

+With io.Pipe, every Write() blocks until Read() takes the data.
+With pipebuf, Write() returns right away when the buffer has space.
+Once the buffer is full, Write() blocks until Read() makes space, giving you the same blocking as io.Pipe.
+Read() blocks in both when no data is ready.

 ## Quick start

 ```go